 A knowledgeable man can gain shouts and supporters when he starts offering facts and figures, history, and so forth.
 But a wise man tells the truth and does not win people to his sides in a cunning way.
 Can money rival wisdom?
 Such a great question.
 During my school days, I had a friend who always talked about having money and buying people’s knowledge to gain his ground.
 He may be right because many of the rich people today are doing exactly what he said.
 They tell you that money can do anything.
 You can hire an intelligent or knowledgeable person to make decisions for you but that doesn’t make you wise.

 Pro’s of wisdom

 Oftentimes, we underrate wisdom in society.
 This is because the wisdom in a piece of advice from the wise takes time to manifest.
-Wisdom is at times passed down in cultures and traditions, often written in scribes or as proverbs.
-For instance, there are some wise words which are still relevant today.
+Wisdom is at times passed down in cultures and traditions, often written inscribes or as proverbs.
+For instance, there are some wise words that are still relevant today.
 Examples of such include: “A bird at hand is worth a thousand in the forest”; “A known devil is better than an unknown angel”; and “Keep your friends close, and your enemies closer”.
 If you study these phrases or sentences very well, you will notice that they are still very relevant now and will remain so in the future.